fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/workload-prioritization.md

 it's often crucial to preserve key user-experience by gracefully degrading application behavior.
 Graceful degradation allows prioritizing business critical features while throttling background workloads and less critical features.
-For instance, for an e-commerce application, ability to check out a shopping cart is more critical than personalized recommendations and should be prioritized when resources are constrained.
+For instance, for an e-commerce application, the ability to check out a shopping cart is more critical than personalized recommendations and should be prioritized when resources are constrained.

 Aperture's
 [weighted fair queuing scheduler](/concepts/flow-control/components/concurrency-limiter.md#scheduler)